How to Make Candied Fruit at Home

 Step 4 – Dry the Fruit

-Using a slotted spoon, remove the fruit and place it on a cooling rack or parchment-lined tray.
+Lift the fruit out with a slotted spoon and place it on a cooling rack or parchment-lined tray.
 Let it dry at room temperature for 12 to 24 hours.
-The surface should feel tack-free but not hard.
+If it still feels very sticky, give it more time — patience here pays off.

 Variations to Try